CalcProgrammer1/OpenRGB/.gitlab/issue_templates/New Device.md

 ### ID information:
 <!--
-For PCI (GPU) devices we will need the Vendor ID, Device ID, Sub-Vendor ID and Sub-Device IDs In Windows this can be found under the device manager and on Linux this can be found wit lspci -vv For USB devices we will need the USB VID and PID
+For PCI (GPU) devices we will need the Vendor ID, Device ID, Sub-Vendor ID and Sub-Device IDs In Windows this can be found under the device manager and on Linux this can be found with lspci -vv For USB devices we will need the USB VID and PID
 -->